Heterogeneity-WG/age_struct_malaria_simulation/README.md

 **NB** Some results are saved to named directories so the codebase folder should be downloaded in full.

-# Summary of key files and dependecies
+# Summary of key files and dependencies

 _run_age_structured_Malaria_vac.m_ (script)
  - Calls _Malaria_parameters_baseline.m_ _Malaria_parameters_transform.m_ and _Malaria_parameters_transform_vac.m_ to set parameters.